-Breastfeeding your baby is an experience that no words can explain.
-Most moms who breastfeed their baby will more than likely agree with that statement.
+Breastfeeding your baby is an experience that no words can truly describe.
+And I guarantee that most moms who have breastfed their baby will more than likely agree.

 A bond between a breastfed baby and a mother is amazing.
 As you snuggle your baby close to your breast, you are not only providing him or her with the best nutrition possible but an indescribable nurturing relationship.